raebann/portfolio-jekyll-theme/README.md

     output: true
 ```

-You would then create a folder named `_web-dev/` inside the `projects/` folder and add the following file to it with the name `index.md` (notice the Liquid tag at the end):
+You would then create a folder named `_web-dev/` inside the `projects/` folder and add the following file to it with the name `index.md` (notice the aforementioned Liquid tag at the end):

 ```md
 ---